art-institute-of-chicago/artic.edu/docs/apiModels.md

     }
 ```

-Here the parameter is artwork_ids (array), so when you have an object from this model you can simply call:
+Here the parameter is artwork_ids (array).
+From the parent element you can simply call:

 `$exhibition->artworks;`

-And that will load all related artworks.
+And that will load a collection of related artworks.